arashnm80/arashnm80.github.io/handbook/uncertainty.md

 Although randomness exists, I can hack my [luck](../luck) and increase or decrease probabilities by my [actions](../action).

 ### Plan A & B
+This can be my biggest countermeasure against uncertainty:
 - Choose a very simple, obvious, immature plan A.
 - At the same time move by plan A and work on a more complicated, delicate, time-consuming plan B.
 - When plan B became [good enough](../good-enough), make it the new plan A and repeat by devising a new plan B.